SoYangH/SoYangH/README.md

 - 👋 Hi, I’m @SoYangH
 - 👀 I’m interested in Computer Vision
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning python
-- 📫 How to reach me ...
+- 📫 Contact me by email ：soyangh@qq.com

 <!---
 SoYangH/SoYangH is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.